saubury/tw-eda-kafka/README.md

 curl -s -X GET http://localhost:8081/subjects/COMPLAINTS_AVRO-value/versions/1 | jq '.'

 curl -s -X GET http://localhost:8081/subjects/COMPLAINTS_AVRO-value/versions/2 | jq '.'

+or you can also use:

+curl -s -X GET http://localhost:8081/subjects/COMPLAINTS_AVRO-value/versions/2 | jq -r .schema | jq .

 ```

 # Kafka Connect
 Let's copy data from an upstream database which has a list of ride users.
 Connecting Kafka to and from other systems (such as a database or object store) is a very common task.
 The Kafka Connect framework has a plug in archecture which allows you to _source_ from an upstream system or _sink_ into a downstream system.

 ## Setup Postgres source database

+**in Terminal 1:**

+Exit the kafka-connect container by pressing Ctrl+D.

 ```
 cat scripts/postgres-setup.sql